erbesharat/go-ocrtg/README.md

 # go-ocrtg
-go-ocrtg is a telegram but that uses OCR to convert image to text
+go-ocrtg is a telegram bot that uses OCR to convert image to text

 ## Usage